valentina-b/out2fashion-weather-clothing-app/README.md

 * Scroll to the top and City selection features don't work in Internet Explorer, not even the hover effects work - which basically means the user can only access the homepage.
 I am suspecting there might be incompatibilities between the browser and jQuery.
 * when the user clicks on one of the cities, it might take some time to load the data and all the images.
 The app first loads the html with its placeholder icons and images and then changes them.
 The user might notice this content change.
 I could have removed the placeholders but I've decided to keep them because the API key has only 50 free calls per day.
 I wanted the app to still be populated with content if the limit has been reached.
 * when the user clicks on the refresh button, it sometimes might happen the products don't load on the first click.
 I'm not completely sure why is that and it happens more often on the mobile devices than on desktop.
-If the user clicks the second time, then it often happens the product selection refreshes twice very quickly.
+If the user clicks the second time, then it sometimes happens the product selection refreshes twice very quickly.
 However, it also appears that the more the app is used, the less likely this is to happen.
 * the hover effects placed on the refresh button and cities stay on mobile devices after the user clicks on them.
 They disappear once the user clicks on some other element on the page.
 I've tried to solve this by [.off() jQuery method](https://api.jquery.com/off/) because I was suspecting it should help but I wasn't successful.

 Other important remarks: